The Resurrection of Lazarus: Effects on Tanner's career

 The purchase of the painting by the French government placed Tanner into a small group of artists who did not have to submit their paintings to an admissions panel for entry into Paris Salons.
 Beyond that, Tanner's work now held "authoritative cache and the zeal of official approbation," and it was considered that anything he chose to paint would have an instant market.

 The painting also gained Tanner the attention of American businessman Rodman Wanamaker who saw it in Paris and was impressed by Tanner's religious sentiments and attempts at Orientalism.
 He wanted Tanner to have a "firsthand look at the setting of the biblical stories he painted" and paid Tanner's travel expenses in the spring of 1897 to the Near East (Palestine and Egypt).

-Tanner would make multiple trips to Israel/Palestine, Egypt, Algeria and Morocco in his lifetime, creating numerous paintings of these trips.
+Tanner would make multiple trips to Palestine, Egypt, Algeria and Morocco in his lifetime, creating numerous paintings of these trips.
 He would incorporate details noticed on these trips in his paintings.
-One example is the dress style of Mary in The Annunciation, which is remarked on as a particular dress style in Israel.
+One example is the dress style of Mary in The Annunciation, which is remarked on as a particular dress style in Palestine.

 Works coming out of this trip include The Jew's Wailing Place (also final painting), Lions in the Desert, Lion drinking, A Water Carrier, and A Mosque in Cairo.